-The pub tool has commands for managing packages, running and serving apps, and building and deploying web apps.
+The pub tool has commands for managing packages and for deploying packages and command-line apps.

 Quick links to the